Made by People, Not Machines

 In the immortal words of Outkast, small batch beauty ensures that our makeup is "so fresh and so clean, clean."
 Really though, we hand make our products because it keeps them fresh and "clean," but also because it gives us maximum control and flexibility, and keeps us closely attached to our work.

-Chief Axiology Formulator, Chloe, has been with Axiology since the beginning (she was Ericka's first hire!), and personally measures, melts, mixes, pours, and constructs every one of our lipsticks, crayons, and balmies.
+Chief Axiology Formulator, Chloe, has been with Axiology since the beginning (she was Ericka's first hire!), and personally measures, melts, mixes, pours, and constructs every one of our Balmies and Multi-Sticks.
 Yeah, she's pretty cool.

 With all of that experience, you could say that Chloe has that "grandma touch," despite her young years.
 The Grandma Touch is part of why Axiology keeps it small batch.